For more information, contact us via email at email@example.com.

 Purchasing practices are the steps brands and retailers (buyers) take to create products and bring them to market.
-These practices include activities related to: planning and forecasting, design and development, cost and cost negotiation, sourcing and order placement, payment and terms, management of the purchasing process, and CSR harmonization.
+These practices include activities related to: planning and forecasting, design and development, cost and cost negotiation, sourcing and order placement, payment and terms, management of the purchasing process, and win-win sustainability partnerships (formerly CSR harmonization).
 Purchasing practices can have a direct impact on the financial, environmental, and social sustainability performance of suppliers.
 They can affect the ability of suppliers to pay wages and benefits required by law and buyers' codes of conduct.
 Poor purchasing practices can also lead to excessive overtime hours, unauthorized subcontracting to unsafe facilities with poor working conditions, and an increase in the use of temporary labor making employment more precarious.
 Poor purchasing practices can also imperil suppliers’ financial situation.

-Why should suppliers rate their buyers?
+Why should suppliers rate their customers, the retailers and brands?

-Through anonymous ratings, suppliers are able to provide feedback on buyers’ purchasing practices.
+Through anonymous ratings, suppliers are able to provide feedback on retailers’ and brands' purchasing practices.
 According to an independent external evaluation of the Better Buying system, Better Buying is the most effective tool for communicating problems with purchasing practices.
 Our rating platform helps buyers understand how their purchasing practices impact suppliers.
 Suppliers, in turn, can use the ratings to determine potential future customers to work with and to leverage more favorable contracts with existing customers that support improved factory working conditions.

-How will buyers benefit from the ratings?
+How will retailers and brands benefit from the ratings?